ataki/edx-analytics-dashboard/docs/en_us/dashboard/source/performance/Performance_Answers.rst

 For information about adding a unit to a subsection, see `Create a Unit`_.

-For problem components that include more than one problem component, or part, you use the drop-down menu or click in the chart to select a part.
+For problem components that include more than one part, you use the drop-down menu or click in the chart to select a part.

 .. is there a chart? is there a report?